-Communities all over the world increasingly rely on an integration of centralized and decentralized treatment approaches to most effectively deliver economical, flexible, and sustainable water and sewer services.
-Distributed water management describes integrated planning, design, and management using system infrastructure at various scales based on an equitable approach that considers suitability and sustainability.
-This research project developed a toolkit to help stakeholders determine where, when, why, and how to use decentralized approaches in urban and suburban areas -- or in areas where users might normally be served by centralized systems.
-The toolkit includes a "Decentralized Wastewater Stakeholder Decision Model" which can be downloaded below.
-Other components of the toolkit are accessible from the project web page: www.werf.org/distributedwater.
+Water infrastructure systems are increasingly relying on the integration of centralized and decentralized treatment approaches to effectively deliver economical, flexible, and sustainable water services.
+Distributed water management describes integrated planning, design, and management using system infrastructure at various scales - from decentralized to centralized - based on an equitable approach that considers suitability and sustainability.
+This research presents distributed infrastructure management approaches for a variety of stakeholders, provides examples showing where and why distributed approaches are being used to advance sustainability at the community level, and provides tools that practitioners can use to make informed infrastructure decisions.
+This project analyzed 20 case study examples where distributed approaches were being used for wastewater service across a range of community-specific situations and management frameworks.
+This information was then used to create a toolkit to help stakeholders determine where, when, why, and how to use decentralized approaches in urban and suburban areas - or in areas where users might normally be served by centralized systems.

 Originally funded as WERF project DEC3R06.